Josh Briggs

 Joshua Bruns (born March 5, 1993) is an American professional wrestler, better known by his ring name Josh Briggs.
 He is signed to WWE where he performs on the NXT brand.
 He was a one-time and the final NXT UK Tag Team Champion.

 Bruns previously performed for the original Evolve promotion, where he was a one-time and the final Evolve Champion at the time of the original promotion's closure.

 Early life

-Bruns played football at UMass after two years at Glendale Community College in Arizona.
+Bruns accepted a scholarship to play college football for the UMass Minutemen after two years at Glendale Community College in Arizona.